 Taxis are a reasonably priced option in cities or if you need transport from a town to a rural destination.
 In general, Spanish taxi drivers are trustworthy and do not make a habit of bilking tourists.

-In a city, hail a taxi on the street or seek one out at a taxi stand (parada de taxi), which are at train stations, airports and major intersections.
+In a city, hail a taxi on the street or seek one out at a taxi stand (parada de taxi), which can be found at train stations, airports and major intersections.
 Available taxis have green lights or signs that say libre (free) on them.

 Taxis run on meters in cities; drivers taking you long distances won't necessarily use the meter, which is fine as long as you agree in advance on the fare.